weckbach/AstroMech/README.md

 ### Start/Stop

 With our speaker we experienced that, if the microphone is too close to the speaker, the receiver detects a stop bit right after the start bit.
-This issue could be mitigated by lowering the priority of stop signals.
+This issue could be mitigated by lowering the priority of the stop signal.

 ### Background noise